 Lower School Arts Week

-Lower School students this year took part in our first official Arts Week.
+Lower School students took part in our first official Arts Week in 2017.
 We kicked off with a trip to the Design Museum.
 Workshops helped students to gain new perspectives on the role of designers and the impact of design in everyday life.

 Back at College, students spent a day working to produce work in response to what they saw in London using practical skills and techniques in Fine Art, DT, Electronics, Graphic Design, Photography, Textiles and Three-Dimensional Design, designing and making simple lights using all manner of materials.
 The week culminated in a residential trip to Paris.
 As well as the obligatory trips to the Eiffel Tower and the Louvre we visited the Centre Pompidou and the Musée d’Art Moderne.
 On return to College, students worked on their own ideas inspired by their trip and designed sculptural pieces that were exhibited at the Summer Festival.